tarleb/jats-con-2022/paper.md

 end
 ```

-The actual numbering of equations and tables is done in the filter
+The actual numbering of equations and tables, not shown here, is
-as well.
+done in the filter as well.

 ## Metadata